Find Grad Schools

 11 Yearly Graduations

 The University of Montana is the 10th most popular school in the nation for students seeking a master's degree in visual arts.
 Roughly 9,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $5,736 per year, while in-state graduate students, on average, pay $7,164 per year.
+The average in-state tuition for full-time undergraduates is $5,515 per year, while in-state graduate students, on average, pay $5,166 per year.
 During the most recent year for which we have data, 11 people received their master's degree in visual arts from UM.
-Those who complete their master's degree in visual arts at The University of Montana make a median salary of 62,652.
+Of these students, 89% were women and 16% were members of underrepresented racial-ethnic groups.

 9 Yearly Graduations

 School of the Art Institute of Chicago is the 11th most popular school in the nation for students seeking a master's degree in visual arts.
 Each year, around 3,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $51,624 per year, while in-state graduate students, on average, pay $43,654 per year.
+The average in-state tuition for full-time undergraduates is $51,290 per year, while in-state graduate students, on average, pay $45,822 per year.
 During the most recent year for which we have data, 9 people received their master's degree in visual arts from School of the Art Institute of Chicago.
-Of these students, 78% were women and 11% were members of underrepresented racial-ethnic groups.
-Those who complete their master's degree in visual arts at School of the Art Institute of Chicago make a median salary of 62,652.
+Around 30% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 9 Yearly Graduations

 Indiana University - Purdue University - Indianapolis comes in at #11 on our list of the most popular colleges offering master's degrees in visual arts.
 Each year, around 29,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,241 per year, while in-state graduate students, on average, pay $9,648 per year.
+The average in-state tuition for full-time undergraduates is $8,972 per year, while in-state graduate students, on average, pay $9,366 per year.
 During the most recent year for which we have data, 9 people received their master's degree in visual arts from IUPUI.
-Of these students, 80% were women and 20% were members of underrepresented racial-ethnic groups.
-Data shows that IUPUI graduates that hold this degree go on to make a median salary of $62,652.

 #13